7 Micro-Civic Interventions That Actually Change Your Neighborhood

 A neighborhood air quality sensor providing data-driven evidence for civic advocacy.

-Start a Signal group for your actual physical block.
+This micro-civic intervention is simple: start a Signal group for your actual physical block.
 Not your zip code, not your neighborhood association district, your block.
 Maple Street between 3rd and 4th.
 That specific.
 Invite ten people.
 When someone needs a ladder, they post.
 When someone’s making soup for twelve and only has three mouths to feed, they post.
 When someone sees that car that’s been circling suspiciously, they post.

 This sounds trivial until someone’s basement floods at 11pm on a Tuesday.
 My street’s group coordinated four neighbors with wet-dry vacs and one neighbor with a dehumidifier.
 Total time from SOS to help arriving: eleven minutes.
 That’s not revolutionary, but it beats waiting until morning and losing everything you stored down there.